These days, the Rubber Ducky

 Food

-Though they seem to prefer natural sources of decaying wood or leaves (e.g., leaf litter) rather than scraps from your meals, you’ll likely still need to supplement their diet with a protein source and, ideally, some limestone (more on that last one later).
+As with all isopod species, decaying wood and leaf litter are their primary source of food, but you’ll still need to supplement their diet with a protein source and, ideally, some limestone (more on that last one later).

 For protein, some people like to add dried fish, either whole (small ones like minnows) or in a flake form.
-It’s worth experimenting to see what they like, and start small, as you don’t want your terrarium full of rotting food.
+It’s worth experimenting to see what they like.
+Just start small, as you don’t want your terrarium full of rotting food.

 Substrate